 Small chapel where my great grand parents, Beret and Anton were married

-Afterwards, we visited the small Lutheran chapel in town where my great grandparents were married.
-The chapel was closed.
-Evidently it is only open occasionally when the traveling minister is in town for weddings, baptisms or funerals.
+Afterward, we visited the small Lutheran chapel in town where my great-grandparents were married.
+Unfortunately, the chapel was closed, as it only opens occasionally when the traveling minister is in town for weddings, baptisms, or funerals.

 My brother and I in front of the chapel where our great grand parents were married